Nonlocal Fractional Quantum Field Theory and Converging Perturbation Series: Calculation of PT Series Terms

-One can easily notice that it is equivalent to the expansion of $\cosh$ in formula $(100)$.
-As in the section with majorant calculation, we can bound the following relation, using the properties of $G^{(n)}$ matrix:
+One can easily notice that this expansion can be obtained by expanding $\cosh$ in the formula (\ref{cosine_to_talk_about}).
+As in the section \ref{majorant-section} on majorant calculation, we can bound the following relation, using (\ref{max-G-eigenvalue-bound}) and (\ref{normals-product-bound}):